-In the extruder, the relative moving parts are the screw and the barrel, and there is also a fluid flowing through the channels that can cause additional wear.
-There are many factors that can cause the screw and barrel to wear:
+In the extruder, the relative moving parts are the screw and the barrel and there is also a fluid flowing through the channels that can cause additional wear.
+There are many factors that can cause the barrel and screw wear:

 All of these factors relate to three main wear phenomena: abrasive, corrosive and adhesive.

-Adhesive wear can be caused by the metal-to-metal contact between the cylinder and the screw, which, while rotating, can cause a momentary contact between the thread crest and the surface of the cylinder from which a sort of small weld is originated, immediately removed by the rotation of the screw.
-This wear phenomenon can be effectively reduced or even eliminated by a correct alignment of the screw in the cylinder and by a straightness of the screw and cylinder as much as possible.
+Adhesive wear can be caused by the metal-to-metal contact between the cylinder and the screw, which, while rotating, can cause momentary contact between the thread crest and the surface of the cylinder, from which a sort of small weld is originated, immediately removed by the rotation of the screw.
+This wear phenomenon can be effectively reduced or even eliminated by the correct alignment of the screw in the cylinder and by making the screw and cylinder as straight as possible.

 "Degradation leads to an irreversible loss of the mechanical and optical properties of the extruded polymer"